MDK-Packs/Documentation/MDK_v6_Curriculum/README.md

 - [Activate your product using an activation code](https://developer.arm.com/documentation/102516/latest/Activate-and-deactivate-your-product-license/Activate-your-product-using-an-activation-code).
 - [Activate your product using a license server](https://developer.arm.com/documentation/102516/latest/Activate-and-deactivate-your-product-license/Activate-your-product-using-a-license-server).

-if you want to use an older version of MDK or a legacy tools, [backwards compatibility](https://developer.arm.com/documentation/102516/latest/User-based-licensing-overview/Backwards-compatibility) helps you to generate node-locked licenses for your PC.
+If you want to use an older version of MDK or a legacy tools, [backwards compatibility](https://developer.arm.com/documentation/102516/latest/User-based-licensing-overview/Backwards-compatibility) helps you to generate node-locked licenses for your PC.

 ## Creating applications